suned/serum/README.md

 > one should “depend upon abstractions, _not_ concretions."

 This is achieved by letting inheritance being the principle way of providing dependencies and allowing dependencies to be abstract.
-See the `example.py` for a detailed tutorial (work in progress).